le-chartreux/pyprocgen/README.md

 LANGUAGE:
 ----------
+- User Interface is in english.
-Only in french for the time being (maybe an english version will comes later)
+- Comments are only in french for the time being (maybe an english version will comes later).

 LINKS: